ngocthieuff/nft-starter-study-notes/Mathematical foundations for crypto/DSA.md

 `Public-Key Cryptography` is used to ***verify ownership*** on a blockchain.
 `Digital signatures` allow you to prove your knowledge of a private key corresponding to a particular address without revealing any information about it.
 In other words, it is mechanism to ***determine authenticity*** of a document file.

+> It can be said that ***reversing the encryption mechanism*** is digitally signed.
+In RSA, we use the public key for encryption and the private key for decryption.
+With digital signatures we do the opposite, use the private key to encrypt and use the public key to decrypt.

 <img src="/assets/images/math_and_algorithm/dsa_1.jpg" alt="Digital signature" />

 To **create a digital signature** you need two components, a *message*, in most cases a transaction, and the *private key*.